 Your interests will determine which lab to explore.
 What areas of psychology fascinate you most?
 Many students have multiple areas of interest, so narrowing this down is difficult.
 Read about research opportunities and specific faculty members' work.

 It depends on where you’re going.
 Some universities have psychology departments much like Harvard’s, and there are many courses available there that are empirically based and can be approved for credit, but some universities offer few to no courses that meet approval.
 Before you go, be sure to get the course syllabus from the university where you plan to study so that you, your concentration advisor, and the department can evaluate whether or not the class can count toward the concentration.
-In recent years, most concentrators studying abroad have received some concentration credit for courses taken while away.Please see our Study Out Of Residence page for more information on studying abroad
+In recent years, most concentrators studying abroad have received some concentration credit for Read more about I want to study abroad.
+Can I take psychology classes abroad?

 Generally, no. The class is meant to be challenging, but as with all classes at Harvard, if you work hard and are communicative with the professor and TFs, you should have the skills to pass the course.
 In addition, many students seek out tutors or form study groups to help them better absorb the material.
 Be proactive in the learning process and you will see results